os-fpga/IP_Catalog/rapidsilicon/ip/axis_switch/v1_0/README.md

 This directory contains the generator script which places the RTL to `rapidsilicon/ip/axis_switch/v1_0/<build-name>/src/` directory and generates its wrapper in the same directory.

 ## Parameters
-There are the parameters for AXIS-SWITCH core along with
+These are the parameters for AXIS-SWITCH core along with their keyword and values: -

 | Sr.No. |      Parameter             |       Keyword              |    Value      |
 |--------|----------------------------|----------------------------|---------------|